 - Muslin blankets: Lightweight muslin blankets also work really well if you’re a pro at nursing and want a little privacy.

 Save Your Arm

 Let’s be real – that little bundle of joy can get heavy!
 Investing in a nursing pillow is worth the expense because it eases the strain on your body.
 Those precious baby backs and bums can put painful pressure on your elbows, shoulder, back, and wrists, and that can make everyday tasks difficult.
-Two of our favorite nursing pillows include:
+Try the Snuggle Me Natural Feeding Support Nursing Pillow.